 Mix the Sauce, use a bit to marinate the chicken just for 10 minutes.
 Meanwhile, chop the vegetables, have a glass of wine, browse through the Asian Takeout recipe collection and think about all the other things you want to try one of these days…😊

 When you’re ready to cook, have everything ready to go because it takes less than 5 minutes!
 Sauté garlic and onion (1 min), cook chicken and capsicum (3 min), add sauce, simmer 1 minute until thickens, serve over rice.

 As with all my stir fries, this Cashew Chicken comes with plenty of sauce.
 There’s nothing sadder than when you’re left with a bowl of plain white rice with no sauce to eat it with.
 Right??!

 Hope you enjoy! – Nagi x

-- 3 tbsp soy sauce (ordinary all purpose, not light or dark soy sauce)
+- 3 tbsp soy sauce , all purpose or light (Note 1)

 - 3 tbsp oyster sauce

 - 500g / 1 lb chicken thigh , skinless boneless, cut into 2.5cm/1″ pieces (Note 3)

 - 2 tbsp peanut oil (or vegetable oil)